 INTRODUCTION

 Pests are any living organism which is invasive or prolific, detrimental, troublesome, noxious, destructive, a nuisance to either plants or animals, and harmful to human or human concerns, livestock, human structures, and wild ecosystems.
 Pests can be detrimental in one setting (i.e. bees in an office), but beneficial in another (bees pollinating crops).
 Integrated pest management attempts to strike a balance between recognizing an organism as a necessary component in an ecological niche, while managing their presence when it interferes with humans, plants, or animals.
 This booklet will focus its attention on structural pests, and work towards eventually encompassing ground management pests.
 TAMU/ SSC is moving progressively towards an IPM plan for grounds management, and structural pest control and has adopted this IPM plan for the buildings and grounds that SSC manages.
-The plan is designed to voluntarily comply with policies and regulations promulgated by the TAMU AgriLife Service for public buildings and educational facilities.
+The plan is designed to voluntarily comply with policies and regulations promulgated by the TAMU AgriLife Extension Service for public buildings and educational facilities.

 OBJECTIVES